 The twillo internal search

 The search function within twillo is only available after logging in.
-If you use the search bar in your workspace, you will be shown materials published on twillo that match your search term.
-You can use the gear icon to select which information should be displayed on the search result tiles and you can set the sorting of the results by clicking on the file name option.
-For differentiated filter options, please use the OERSI search described above.
+If you use the search bar in your workspace, materials published on twillo that match your search term will be displayed.
+Using the gear icon, you can choose which information should be shown on the result cards.
+By clicking the Filename option, you can adjust the sorting of the results.
+For more advanced filter options, please use the OERSI search described above.

-View of the workspace in the OER portal twillo with highlighted search bar and highlighted sort option by file name
+Workspace view in the twillo OER portal with highlighted search bar and highlighted sorting option by filename.

-You may now be wondering why this division exists.
-Quite simply, many of the functions that twillo offers you (e.g. creating collections or variants) are only possible with materials that are located directly in the portal or are linked there.
-If you use one of these functions, the system uses twillo's internal search function to display the material.
+You may now wonder why this distinction exists.
+Quite simply, many functions offered by twillo (e.g. creating collections or variants) only work with materials that are directly stored in or linked within the portal.
+Whenever you use one of these functions, the system relies on the twillo internal search to display the materials.

 Back to Helpcenter